realbigplugins/client-dash/readme.txt

 * (Multisite) Removes the My Sites menu from the toolbar and the admin menu
 * (Multisite) Moves the My Sites information to a tab on the Account page

+There is a lot more to come from this plugin in the future.
+Client Dash has been designed from day 1 to be as flexible as possible so if you are a developer you will absolutely love it.
+In the near future we will be publishing detailed documentation on how this plugin can be modified and extended.
+We will also be releasing numerous extensions of our own which will integrate with a variety of useful external tools to help you provide even more value to your customers.

+We are also extremely receptive to suggestions, feature requests and colaborations so if you have anything to add or that you would like to see us add, please visit the support forum here and engage us.

 == Installation ==

 Using this plugin is very simple.
 All you have to do is: